 Firstly, it is sometimes believed that pressure surges can be prevented by fitting a pressure reducing valve (PRV) between the pump set and the riser.
 Since PRVs are intended to limit the supply pressure and not the flow rate, the inclusion of one is unlikely to offer any significant protection against water hammer.

 Another misconception is that modern variable speed drive pump motors prevent pressure surges because the supply pressure is ramped up automatically.
-In practice, variable speed drive pumps tend to be brought up to full speed so quickly that the maximum flow rate will be reached well before the riser is filled.
+In practice, variable speed drive pumps tend to be brought up to full speed so quickly that the maximum flow rate will be reached well before the riser is filled after it has been allowed to drain down.
 To an extent, this is intertwined with another set-up problem: Pump systems should be set to switch on multiple pumps at times of high demand, when the normal supply pressure cannot be attained with one pump, otherwise, water hammer due to incomplete filling would be likely.
 However, extra pumps should only be switched on if there is already sufficient output pressure to reach the top of the building.
 In contrast, it seems that some pump sets are incorrectly programmed to switch on more than one pump during any low pressure situation (including filling), which could increase the flow rate and exacerbate a water hammer episode.

-Finally, the reader should be aware that while our engineers routinely deliberate over the complex issues concerning boosted water supplies, the above article only broadly outlines the more common problems.
+Finally, while our engineers routinely deliberate over the complex issues concerning boosted water supplies, the above article only broadly outlines the more common problems.
 Moreover, precise numbers are difficult to provide because system testing would be required and building owners have traditionally been reluctant to allow us to duplicate fault conditions and measure the peak pressure.

 2. That is not to say that PRVs have no place in boosted systems.
 For example, PRVs can allow different height risers in the same building to be connected to the same pump set at different pressures, or provide a steady supply pressure from fixed drive speed pumps that operate between upper and lower pressure points.